 5. White Screened in Porch.
 Image Source: Lynzy & Co.

-The vintage boat oar in this screened in porch adds warmth & a focal point to this bright and cheerful space.
+The vintage boat oar in this screened in space adds warmth & a focal point to this bright and cheerful space.
 I also like the shiplap on the lower half of the wall, and the little herb garden fits perfectly between the outdoor sofa and chair.
 The area rug gives the space a cozy feel.